- Business and strategy

 Property, plant and equipment acquired via a financial lease is carried at the lower of fair value and the present value of the minimum required lease payments at the start of the lease, less cumulative depreciation and impairment (note 2.14).
 Lease payments are recognized in accordance with note 2.19.
 The property, plant and equipment acquired under finance leases is depreciated over the shorter of the useful life of the asset and the lease term.

-Goodwill arises from the acquisition of subsidiaries and represents the excess of the consideration transferred over the fair value of the Company’s share of the net identifiable assets, liabilities and contingent liabilities of the acquired subsidiary at the date of obtaining control.
+Goodwill arises from the acquisition of subsidiaries, chains and stores and represents the excess of the consideration transferred over the fair value of the Company’s share of the net identifiable assets, liabilities and contingent liabilities of the acquired subsidiary, chain or store at the date of obtaining control.
 For the purpose of impairment testing, goodwill is allocated to those groups of cash-generating units expected to benefit from the acquisition.
-Each of those groups of cash-generating units represents the Group’s investment in a country or group of countries, which is the lowest level at which the goodwill is monitored for internal management purposes.
+Each of those groups of cash-generating units represents the Group’s investment in a country or group of countries, which is the lowest level at which the goodwill is monitored for management purposes.
 Goodwill is not amortized but is subject to annual impairment testing (note 2.14).
 Any impairment is recognized immediately as an expense and is not subsequently reversed.

 Any negative goodwill resulting from acquisitions is recognized directly in the Income Statement.